letigsainz/tech-writing/FoodLink User Guide/USERGUIDE.md

 ## Logging in

 Use your email address and password to sign in.

 As a reminder, you must have confirmed your email address in order to log in.

 <img src="images/image5.png" width="50%" height="50%">

 ## Edit your Profile

-Once you’ve logged into the system, if you want to edit personal information such as your name, address, or phone number, you can do so in the Profile tab.
+Once you’ve logged into the system, if you want to edit personal information such as your name, address, or phone number, you can do so in the **Profile** tab.

 Hover over your name in the navigation bar.
 A dropdown menu will appear, where you can select “Profile”.
-Here you’ll be able to update those personal details.
+Here you’ll be able to update any personal details.

 <img src="images/image10.png" width="50%" height="50%">

 ## Edit Account Information

-If you want to change your password or cancel your account, you’ll want to head over to the Account tab.
+If you want to change your password or cancel your account, head over to the **Account** tab.

 Hover over your name in the navigation bar.
 A dropdown menu will appear, where you can select “Account”.